Pressio/SHAW/README.md

 with GCC-8.3.1 and GCC-8.4.0.

 # Building
-A [step-by-step guide](./docs/build.md) on how to build/install all TPLs needed and the elastic shear wave code.
+A [step-by-step guide](./docs/build.md) on how to build/install the TPLs needed and the elastic shear wave code.

 # Step-by-step for running a full-order model simulation